Less Control Compared To Standard Campaigns

 Therefore, it is best practice to separate brand searches into their own campaign in order to streamline the management and reporting of both brand, and generic campaigns.

-When NOT to exclude brand keywords from Performance Max campaigns
+When to use brand keywords in Performance Max campaigns?

 Although adding brand terms as negative keywords in PMax is the way to go for most advertisers, there are a few exceptions to keep in mind: